This solution extends the capabilities of ConceptDraw PRO with templates, samples and a library of vector stencils for drawing Histograms.

 Histograms can represent data broken into intervals.
 A histogram is drawn with rectangles (3-d blocks, cylinders etc) side-by-side with the area of each rectangle being proportional to the frequency of the observations that fall into that corresponding interval.
 Histograms are useful to compare data for several individual items.
 They are often used to plot data that spans several periods (days, weeks, months, years).

-The samples you see on this page were created in ConceptDraw PRO using the Basic Histograms solution; they demonstrate a portion of the solution's capabilities and the professional results you can achieve.
+There are a few samples that you see on this page which were created in the ConceptDraw PRO application by using the Basic Histograms solution.

 Example 1: Beetles in the River Thames

 This example was created in ConceptDraw PRO using the Basic Histograms Library from the Basic Histograms Solution.
 An experienced user spent 5 minutes creating this sample.

 A histogram is a graphical representation of a distribution of data.
 Visual design of a histogram may vary depending on the data and purpose of the diagram.
 This is an example of a small histogram that needs no vertical axis.
 All labels are placed near the columns, keeping the histogram clear and easy to read.

 Example 2: Basic Histogram — Amino Acid Length Distribution 2010